 Customising the plugin with encryption keys

-On Macintosh and Windows systems no customisation is required for ebooks from Kindle for Mac/PC or Adobe Digital Editions (ADE), provided that calibre is run on the same computer and user account as the installation of Kindle for Mac/PC or ADE to which the books were downloaded.
+On Macintosh and Windows systems no customisation is required for ebooks from Kindle for Mac/PC, Nook Study, or Adobe Digital Editions (ADE), provided that calibre is run on the same computer and user account as the installation of Kindle for Mac/PC, Nook Study, or ADE to which the books were downloaded.
 The default key is found and stored in the preferences automatically.
 Anyone using Linux should read the ReadMe file for details of how to obtain the keys manually.

 For other sources of ebooks, or on Linux systems, you must configure the plugin.
 To configure the plugin, you must find it in the list of plugins.
 Usually calibre will have automatically selected the DeDRM plugin after you add it.
 If not, the DeDRM plugin can be found under “File Type plugins”.
 It might easier to find if you check the “Show only user installed plugins” checkbox.
 You might need to click on the triangle next to the “File Type plugins” label to show the list of File Type plugins.

 If it’s not already selected, click on the DeDRM plugin in the list to select it, and then click on the Customize plugin button.
 This will open that main “Customise DeDRM” dialog which contains a set of buttons describing different type and sources of ebooks.
 If you have DRMed ebooks that match the description on any of the buttons, you will need to click on the button and enter the required information in the sub-dialog that will pop up.

 All the dialogs have a help link in the top right of the dialog, that gives further information about the required information.